Try our free ROI calculator. Discover your site's revenue potential.

 For Google to understand and rank your mobile website properly, it needs to access and render all your content and resources.

-Here’s how to ensure a smooth experience for Google bots:
+Here’s how to ensure a smooth experience for Google bots.

-• Prioritize essential content: avoid lazy-loading your main content (text, images, videos) that requires user interaction (swiping, clicking, typing) to appear.
+Avoid lazy-loading your main content (text, images, videos) that requires user interaction (swiping, clicking, typing) to appear.
 Google won’t see content hidden behind these interactions, potentially hurting your mobile ranking.
 Make sure all crucial content is readily available for Google to crawl and understand.

-• Clear path for resources: sometimes mobile and desktop versions might have different URLs for resources (images, scripts, etc.).
+sometimes mobile and desktop versions might have different URLs for resources (images, scripts, etc.).
 If you want Google to crawl these mobile URLs, ensure they aren’t blocked by disallow rules in your robots.txt file.

 By following these steps, you’ll help Googlebot navigate your mobile website effectively, leading to a better understanding of your content.